 - Amazon is coming to town this season.
 Or more specifically, Amazon is already in Australia and is set to revolutionise the retail industry in the country.

-- Ecommerce business owners can benefit a lot by opening an Amazon store including the popularity, credibility and great opporunitities that come with Amazon.
+- Ecommerce business owners can benefit a lot by opening an Amazon store including the popularity, credibility and great opportunities that come with Amazon.

-- If you want to know how Amazon is changing retail in Australia, and how you can drive more traffic and gain more customers through your Amazon store, keep on reading.
+- Keep reading if you want to know how Amazon is changing retail in Australia, and how you can drive more traffic and gain more customers through your Amazon store.

 The highly anticipated announcement has many retailers preparing for tougher competition during what is traditionally the most fruitful time of the year, with Amazon Australia’s Marketplace covering 23 categories including books, computers, music, clothing and so on.